 For the health and safety of your children and our staff, we ask that you and others in your home make every effort to refrain from smoking during Head Start and Early Head Start home visits.

-NOTE: Smoking is prohibited in and around all Luzerne County Head Start/Early Head Start sites and in agency vehicles, including our buses.
-This includes the use of e-cigarettes.
+NOTE: Smoking is prohibited in and around all Luzerne County Head Start/Early Head Start sites and in agency vehicles, including our buses, parking lots, and property.
+This includes the use of e-cigarettes and all smokeless tobacco products.